1tua/Fashion-Recommendation-System/README.md

 From the link provided above, ~ 60,000 fashion images were obtained along with the Dataframe with has the descriptions on the images.

 # Introduction
 An increasing number of online fashion companies are utilizing recommendation systems to increase user interaction and enhance the shopping experience.
 Companies like ASOS and Zalando have a massive offering of clothes and accessories.
 Although these companies give customers a wider range of clothes to choose from, they may become overwhelmed and have a difficult time making a decision when faced with many options.
-This is where recommendation systems step in, it suggest the most relevant items to buy and, as a result, increase a company’s revenue.
+This is where recommendation systems step in, it suggest the most relevant items to buy and, as a result, can increase a company’s revenue.
 In this notebook, I will be building a fashion recommendation system that will suggest similar clothes based on their description.

 ### Technologies